 What is your argument?
-Do you have a stat on that fact?
+Do you have stats to back up the facts?
 What do the employees think?
-Questions from management can be many and varied, when they want an evaluation of learning content - or just a straight answer.
+Questions from management can be many and varied when they want an evaluation of your training and learning initiatives.

-The sum of it all - hard numbers or soft feedback aside - it is crucial to measure learning outcomes, because it is difficult to improve learning content and processes if not.
-More than 25 percent of respondents in Learningbank's Nordic Learning Trends 2020 do not measure the outcomes at all, and it is of course understandable, if the process itself seems cumbersome.
+The sum of it all - hard numbers or soft feedback aside - it is crucial to measure learning outcomes because it is the only way to improve and understand the impact your training has on both learners and the business as a whole.

 Before you Start

-Start before you even design the content itself.
-Ask yourself as part of this first step: “What are the objectives of taking this learning module?“ Ask: “How is this learning connected to our business goals?”
-Asking this question and answering it as well could make a great business case for future learning programs
+Before you even design the content itself, you need to lay the foundation to measure your training initiatives well.
+Ask yourself as part of this first step: “What are the objectives of taking this learning module or course?“ Ask: “How is this learning connected to our business goals?”, "How will we help our employees develop further?".

 Choose the Solution to Measure

 Now, it is time to choose a solution to measure and evaluate the learning.
 Do you use a learning platform?
 Think about what integrations you already have built-in in your platform to get the analytics and stats you need.
 And if your platform doesn't support this, maybe you should think about upgrading your platform.

 Another solution is to send out an evaluation as a learning module itself for learners to complete if you use a learning platform.
 Some platforms even let you add user evaluation after your employees has taken a course or module.

 If you do not use a learning platform, evaluations can be created and sent out through several survey sites online.

 Tip: Send out a quiz about the subject before AND after learners complete the learning.
 That way, you see if learners have improved and retained the knowledge.